 When his uncle indicated he could rise, Touya, taking the stance of a lowly servant, raised up onto the balls of his feet and scurried across the floor, his head bowed and eyes never looking from the floor, to his place across from his uncle.

-"Son, your presence is no longer required," Touya's uncle lazily drawled.
+"Son, your presence is no longer required," the ice master said.
 And if Touya knew his uncle, he wouldn't have made eye contact with his son.

 "But Father—" Hyou whined.